htrajan/ht-drawsteel/Classes Single Page/Tactician.md

 ###### Now!
 (5 Focus)

-Your allies wait for your commandâthen unleash death!
+Your allies wait for your command-then unleash death!

 **Effect:** Each target can make a free strike.